 For More Information

-If you would like to speak with an auto defect lawyer about your case, please call us at (509) 381-5091 or click below to fill out a contact form.
+If you would like to speak with one of Washington State's Top-Rated Lemon Lawyers, call us at (509) 381-5091 or fill out the below form for a free and confidential consultation of your legal rights.

 - 2016 Dodge Challenger: Repurchase of $60,000 new vehicle, including payoff of financing and payment of attorney’s fees and costs